🇺🇸 English | 🇪🇸 Español

 Portrait of Antonio Vergara

-Work in Film, Television, and Visual Media
+Work in Film, Television, and Audiovisual Media

 His contributions include:

-• audio restoration and post-production,
+• audio restoration and sound post-production,

 • original soundtracks for film, television, and advertising,

-Cultural Leadership and Global Reach
+Cultural Leadership and International Expansion

-Closing Statement
+Final Statement